na-Itms/0ad-gdd/book/gameplay/main/vision.md

 -   **Virtual** - We are a virtual team with no central office.
 All our communication is done via the internet.
--   **Hobbyist** - None of us are doing this as a fully time job.
+-   **Hobbyist** - None of us are doing this as a full time job.
 We are not paid.
 This project comes secondary to work, school, and family.
 -   **Inexperience** - Very few of us have done this for a living.
 There are so many things we have to learn by trial and error.